The Outlier

 Ace tensed as the security guards behind him inched closer.
 “What’s all this got to do with me?”

-“Well, despite NAGA’s successes in overcoming this threat, we have found ourselves losing the respect of our people.
+“Well, despite NAPA’s successes in overcoming this threat, we have found ourselves losing the respect of our people.
 They feel we have become lax; that because we have not found more Echoes, we simply must not be looking hard enough.
 They refuse to accept the threat has been diffused and choose only to criticize their saviors.”

-Reynolds leaned to one side to get a better look at the Barean behind Ace.
+Cason leaned to one side to get a better look at the Barean behind Ace.
 “Ah, no wonder you’ve chosen to take the side of an Echo.
 You’re undoubtedly one of the instigators who use your own opinions to drive away the others.”

 Elliot practically shoved past Ace as he spat, “It’s not an opinion when my entire family dies in a hospital because your people deemed they weren’t important enough to save!!”